Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/01_omega.md

 # Omega

+Omega's first form is often nicknamed "Beetle Omega", and is one of the many iterations of Omega players will encounter this Ultimate raid.

+---

 ## Program Loop

 Players receive a set of numbered debuffs.
 Each number (1, 2, 3, and 4) each have two players.